keithbuhler/keithbuhler.github.io/teaching.md

 * [Fall 2016 syllabi](/syllabi)
 * [RateMyProfessors](http://www.ratemyprofessors.com/ShowRatings.jsp?tid=1822771) reviews.
+*

 I've successfully helped learners of all ages to grow and flourish.
 Students enjoy my enthusiasm for the subject, affable presence, and  theatrical approach to classroom discussion.

-My goal in teaching is to build an immersive environment of philosophical thinking and to empower students to grow intellectually.
+My goal in teaching is to build an friendly environment of immersive Socratic dialogue that empowers students to grow intellectually.
 [To read a full teaching statement, click here.](/teaching-statement)

 ### Course Syllabi

- for the 3 courses I'm teaching this semester at Asbury and UK.
-In total, I've taught 24 sections of 8 prpes:
+In total, I've taught 24 sections of 8 preps:

 Fall 2016 -  Business Ethics ([Syllabus](/syllabus334))
 Fall 2016 - Philosophy of CS Lewis ([Syllabus](/syllabus251))